National courtsConstitutional Court of the Republic of Slovenia (Ustavno sodišče Republike Slovenije)

 Fax: + 386 (03) 42 75 388

-The Human Rights Ombudsman may
+The Ombudsman may:

-- even propose that compensation be granted for damages.
+- propose compensation for damage;

-- submit a constitutional complaint on the grounds of the infringement of a right.
+- submit a constitutional complaint on the grounds of the infringement of a right;

 The Ombudsman also monitors places of detention and the treatment of persons who have been detained or whose liberty has been restricted, in cooperation with non-governmental and humanitarian organisations.

-Ombudsman for Rights of Children (Varuh otrokovih pravic)
+Children’s Ombudsman (Varuh otrokovih pravic)

 Advocate of the Principle of Equality (Zagovornik načela enakosti)